Holidaydrills/holidaydrills-Java8/README.md

 ### Use case
 >(You can find the implementation of the use case in this repository in the
 >[src/com/holidaydrills/interfaces](./src/com/holidaydrills/interfaces) directory).
+>There you will find
+>* a [FormValidator](./src/com/holidaydrills/interfaces/FormValidator.java) interface which contains a static method for
+>email address validation.
+>* a [FormValidatorImpl](./src/com/holidaydrills/interfaces/FormValidatorImpl.java) class which represents the
+>implementation of the interface.
+It doesn't contain any email validation method.
+>* a [WebShopCheckout](./src/com/holidaydrills/interfaces/WebShopCheckout.java) class which represents the checkout of
+>an online shop that uses the email validation.
+This class calls the static email validation method of the interface.

 Say you have an [FormValidator](./src/com/holidaydrills/interfaces/FormValidator.java).
 This validator has some functionality to check the form inputs of